SOBotics/SOCVFinder/readme.md

 Allow users to search for questions with duplicate flags or close-votes as they wish, possibly indicating filter options, like a max number of questions to review, a date span, a score count etc. This is similar to the tag filter in the `/review` interface but provides more filtering options and abstracts itself from the current review interface.

-Screen-shot of an example of iOS duplicate search:
+Screen-shot of an example of Java duplicate search:

 [![enter image description here][1]][1]